Medically reviewed by Drugs.com. Last updated on May 19, 2020.

 Ginkgo Biloba: May enhance the anticoagulant effect of Salicylates.
 Management: Consider alternatives to this combination of agents.
 Monitor for signs and symptoms of bleeding (especially intracranial bleeding) if salicylates are used in combination with ginkgo biloba.
 Consider therapy modification

 Herbs (Anticoagulant/Antiplatelet Properties) (eg, Alfalfa, Anise, Bilberry): May enhance the adverse/toxic effect of Salicylates.
 Bleeding may occur.
+Management: Avoid coadministration of herbs possessing anticoagulant/antiplatelet properties and salicylates.
+If coadministered, monitor for bleeding.
+Discontinue anticoagulant/antiplatelet herbs 2 weeks prior to surgical, dental or invasive procedures.
 Consider therapy modification

 Influenza Virus Vaccine (Live/Attenuated): May enhance the adverse/toxic effect of Salicylates.
 Specifically, Reye's syndrome may develop.
 Avoid combination